Eating Duck When Pregnant – Is It Safe?

 - First, use a zester to zest the orange.

-- Now remove the peel and pith and break the orange into different parts – keep aside the zest and the parts.
+- Now, remove the peel and pith, and break the orange into segments – keep the zest and the segments aside.

 - Remove the duck skin with a sharp knife.
 Then season it with pepper.

-- Take a pan and heat butter in it.
+- Heat butter in a pan.
 Now add the duck once the butter is hot.

 - Now let the duck cook for 10 minutes.
-Now turn the heat off – flip the duck over, and allow it to sit in the pan for 10 minutes.
+Now turn off the heat, flip the duck over, and let it sit in the pan for 10 minutes.
 Ensure the flame is off.

-- Make sure the duck is cooked properly without any part being left raw or uncooked.
+- Make sure the duck is cooked thoroughly, with no part left raw or undercooked.
 Now remove it from the pan.
 Set it aside and cover it to keep it warm.

 - The next step is to make the sauce using the same pan.